dragancajic/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 The network tab also shows the data submitted with the form:

+**note:** `form data is sent with HTTP POST`

+So, in our case, the user entered text *form data is sent with HTTP POST* into the form's input text field.

 NB: On newer Chrome, the Form Data dropdown is within the new Payload tab, located to the right of the Headers tab.

 ![form data dropdown in developer tools](../../images/0/23e.png)